nickarrow/the-foundry/Epistolary Framework/Epistolary Guide.md

 ## What is Epistolary Play?

 Epistolary play is a style of collaborative storytelling where multiple players contribute to a shared narrative through **letters, messages, or journal entries** written in-character.
-Each player plays their own game, pursues their own adventures, but periodically writes a **Spotlight Letter** — a meaningful contribution to the shared story that connects to a **Shared Vow** spanning the entire campaign.
+Each player plays their own game, pursues their own adventures, but periodically writes a **Spotlight Letter**, a meaningful contribution to the shared story that connects to a **Shared Vow** spanning the entire campaign.

 This format works beautifully with The Foundry's ownership model: you own your letters, others own theirs, and the shared narrative grows organically through addition.

 **This guide covers:**
-- For-Players — How to join and play in an Epistolary campaign
+- For Players - How to join and play in an Epistolary campaign
-- For Organizers — How to set up and run an Epistolary campaign
+- For Organizers - How to set up and run an Epistolary campaign

 ---